-- Pine hollow State Natural area: Pine Hollow State Natural Area is a beautiful location with not-so-great parking or access, especially in the winter.
+- Pine Hollow State Natural Area: Pine Hollow State Natural Area is a beautiful location with not-so-great parking or access, especially in the winter.
 If you’re in shape and willing to go off-trail, you should check it out.
 To get here, turn to Pine Hollow Rd.
 Once you are on the gravel, try to park on the side road.
 No signs and trailheads tell you if you’ve gone too far.
 The DNR advises you to park on the shoulder and “hike in.
 In the winter, when the snow is deep.
-When I did it in February 2021, I Parked on Pine Hollow road.
+When I did it in February 2021, I Parked on Pine Hollow Road.
 People can’t find this hidden area because there is no actual trail, the road is not plowed, not even a parking lot, and it’s not easy to turn around.
 This hike is for people comfortable in snowshoes to find the 15 ft tall ice wall; very adventurous, be prepared.
-It’s very quick to reach the ice wall from Pine hollow, and you can hike down to the ice reasonably quickly.
+Reaching the ice wall from Pine Hollow is rapid, and you can hike down to the ice reasonably quickly.
 Keep in mind that you’ll have to hike back up.
 Getting back out of the hollow is challenging.
 Physically bring your hiking poles and wear cleats for this hike.
 My daughter was seven and loved this area.

 Wisconsin State Park Fee: A state park vehicle sticker is required—annual pass is $28 Daily, $8 for residents, and $38/11 for non-residents.
 Pay at the parking lot.
 Did you know we have 50 State Parks in Wisconsin to explore all year round?
 We have created this scratch-off poster to help you set goals.